brentgarren/Attack-Surface/README.md

 - apps that are unknown to you for instance is my data at risk if they suffer a breach<br>
 https://www.axonius.com/blog/how-effective-your-saas-attack-surface-management

+It's important to be knowledageable about unsanctioned SaaS because they are unknown parts of your attack surface.
+And is key to know where you can get the information to learn which unsanctioned apps your clients are using<br>